 In this course, students cover the application of secondary data analysis, and the use of health informatics and biosurveillance for program planning.
 Topics include measuring identifying data sources, analysis of data on selected determinants of community health status and health services use, sampling, and power calculations.
 Students can develop an understanding of statistical methodology to utilize secondary data and review the use of Geographic Information Systems data in public health.
 RSCH 8101, RSCH 8201.)

 Competency in program design, implementation, and evaluation is promoted in this course.
 Students have an overview of public health program planning and development, as well as needs and assets assessment.
 They focus on the methods required to implement programs and evaluate their efficacy.
 Students discuss the administration and coordination of public health program interventions and activities, and they explore the variety of methods used to facilitate public health research.
-PUBH 8440.)
+PUBH 8440 and RESI 8402.)

 The purpose of this forum is to assist students in making steady progress toward earning a doctoral degree.
 Doctoral students are offered the opportunity to synthesize knowledge of their program of study and complete an in-depth exploration of a practice, issue, or problem within their discipline.
 Students will engage in regular scholarly discussions with a faculty chair and fellow doctoral students and submit Quarterly Plans and products toward completion of the doctoral degree.
 Information and resources related to the doctoral study, residencies, research, writing, and doctoral program expectations are provided for guidance.

 The purpose of this forum is to assist students in making steady progress toward earning a doctoral degree.
 Doctoral students are offered the opportunity to synthesize knowledge of their program of study and complete an in-depth exploration of a practice, issue, or problem within their discipline.
 Students will engage in regular scholarly discussions with a faculty chair and fellow doctoral students and submit Quarterly Plans and products toward completion of the doctoral degree.
 Information and resources related to the doctoral study, residencies, research, writing, and doctoral program expectations are provided for guidance.
-Students take this course for a minimum of 4 quarters and are continuously enrolled until completion of their Dissertation with final Chief Academic Officer (CAO) approval.To complete a dissertation, students must obtain the academic approval of several independent evaluators including their committee, the University Research Reviewer, and the Institutional Review Board; pass the Form and Style Review; gain approval at the oral defense stage; and gain final approval by the Chief Academic Officer.
-Students must also publish their dissertation on ProQuest before their degree is conferred.
-Learn more about the dissertation process in the Dissertation Guidebook.
+Students take this course for a minimum of four quarters and are continuously enrolled until completion of their doctoral study with final chief academic officer (CAO) approval.To complete a doctoral study, students must obtain the academic approval of several independent evaluators including their committee, the University Research Reviewer, and the Institutional Review Board; pass the Form and Style Review; gain approval at the oral defense stage; and gain final approval by the chief academic officer.
+Students must also publish their doctoral study on ProQuest before their degree is conferred.
+Learn more about the doctoral study process in the Doctoral Study Guidebook.
 All other courses in the Doctor of Public Health program.)

 *PUBH 8900, Research Forum Companion (0 credits), is taken concurrently with this course PUBH 8475.The companion course serves as a platform for the ongoing collaborative learning communication between students and their doctoral study chairs and as a repository for drafts and documentation materials related to the doctoral study.
 Students will be assigned to sections of PUBH 8900 based on their doctoral study chair.
 There is no cost for the course.